greetgo/greetgo.depinject/doc_eng/fast_start.md

   - either create a project by one movement through bash,  - [here](fast_start.script.sh), and then jump into [here](#run-tests), in order to skip the manual creation;

-  - or manually as described below:
+  - or manually, as described below:

 Project file structure: